sunjp704/sunjp704.github.io/_posts/2022-08-08-radar-meteorology-2.md

 \end{aligned}
 $$

-Z-R relationships power laws of the form $Z=aR^b$ of which the coefficients a and b depend on the dynamics and microphysics processes controlling precipitation formation.
+$Z$-$R$ relationships power laws of the form $Z=aR^b$ of which the coefficients $a$ and $b$ depend on the dynamics and microphysics processes controlling precipitation formation.
 Hence, it varies from one region to another.

 ## Radar products

 1. Vertical cross sections
-2. Vertically integrated liquid(VIL)
+2. Vertically integrated liquid (VIL)
 3. ...